 🥇1.
 Private Internet Access — Best VPN for Getting a Brazilian IP Address

-Private Internet Access (PIA) is my favorite VPN for getting a Brazilian IP address — while it has only 1 server in Brazil, it provides the best overall performance out of all the VPNs on this list (and it’s ranked as one of the best VPNs in 2022).
+Private Internet Access (PIA) is my favorite VPN for getting a Brazilian IP address — while it has only 1 server location in Brazil, it provides the best overall performance out of all the VPNs on this list (and it’s ranked as one of the best VPNs in 2023).

 In my speed tests, PIA provided me with very fast connections — Brazilian sites and HD videos instantly loaded, 4K videos took 1-2 seconds to load and didn’t buffer when I skipped through them, and it took me 20 minutes to download 30 GB files.

-I also like that PIA’s no-logs policy has been proven true in court documents multiple times and that all of its apps are open-source, which means anyone can inspect the code.
-PIA also comes with advanced security features like RAM-only servers (data is never stored on the hard drive and every server reset wipes all data).
-Plus, you get extra features like split-tunneling (which allows you to choose which traffic uses the VPN tunnel and which traffic uses your local network) and a really good ad blocker.
+I also like that PIA’s no-logs policy has been proven true in court documents multiple times and that it has also passed an independent security audit.
+Also, all of its apps are open-source, which means anyone can inspect the code.
+PIA also comes with advanced security features like full leak protection and RAM-only servers (data is never stored on the hard drive and every server reset wipes all data).
+Plus, you get extra features like split-tunneling (which allows you to choose which traffic uses the VPN tunnel and which traffic uses your local network) and the best VPN ad blocker on the market.